UKCloud/documentation/articles/hpc/hpc-ref-overview.md

 The service is provided with a variety of cluster-wide options as follows:

-- Choice of our security domain.
+- Choice of our security domains.
 We provide both an internet-connected Assured OFFICIAL domain and Elevated OFFICIAL domain, which is primarily connected to government secure networks.

 - Choice of network connections.
-This includes PSN Assured, PSN Protected (including legacy networks such as GSI, PNN, CJX), RLI, N3/HSCN and Janet.
+This includes PSN (including legacy networks such as GSI, PNN, CJX), RLI, HSCN and Janet.

 - Virtual CPU mode option.
 High Performance Compute is based on hyper-threaded cores which provide a cost-effective solution for compute-intensive workloads.
 You can opt for Native mode by using up to half the allocated cores to ensure a one-to-one mapping between virtual CPUs and physical (non hyper-threaded) cores for maximum processing power.